“Tell me about yourself!”

 3. Think about the company and role that you are applying for.

-While you don’t want to have completely different answers for each company or role that you’re applying for, it is something to be cognizant of when coming up with your answer.
+While you don’t want to have completely different answers for each company or position that you’re applying for, it is something to be cognizant of when coming up with your answer.

 For instance, if you were applying to a manager position, you may emphasize aspects of your story that reflect your leadership and management experience.
 Similarly, if you were applying for a position at an education-focused startup, you might touch on how you deeply value the education that you received.